AI Coding Agent for Enterprise Migration: 60% Faster Legacy Java to Kotlin Conversion

 Results

-- 15% build time improvement: Idiomatic Kotlin patterns (data classes replacing verbose Java POJOs, extension functions reducing utility class overhead) cut full build times from 12.1 minutes to 10.3 minutes
+Of the AI-generated conversions, 94% passed senior engineer code review on the first submission; the remaining 6% required minor adjustments rather than full rewrites.
+Idiomatic Kotlin patterns (data classes replacing verbose Java POJOs, extension functions reducing utility class overhead) cut full build times from 12.1 minutes to 10.3 minutes.

 Takeaway

-Ledgerpoint's migration proved that AI coding agents deliver the most value not on the easiest code or the hardest code, but on the vast middle tier—the 60-70% of a codebase that is tedious but predictable.
+The migration proved that AI coding agents deliver the most value not on the easiest code or the hardest code, but on the vast middle tier—the 60–70% of a codebase that is tedious but predictable.
 The agent converted boilerplate at machine speed while humans focused on the architectural decisions that actually required judgment.
 The test generation capability turned out to be an unexpected long-term win: the 89% coverage threshold became the team's new baseline standard, improving confidence in all future deployments.
 For teams considering large-scale migrations, the key is structuring the work so the AI handles volume and humans handle risk.
 For more on AI coding agent capabilities and tools, see AI Coding Agent.
 To evaluate platforms for your engineering workflow, visit Solutions.